Skip to content

 msg Utf8 Log message

-properties List<Struct> Log-specific properties
+properties Dictionary(Int32, Binary) Log-specific properties (JSONB format)

-process_properties List<Struct> Process-specific properties
+process_properties Dictionary(Int32, Binary) Process-specific properties (JSONB format)

 Log Levels